Refinance Your Mortgage To Avoid Foreclosure: Understanding Your Options

 Preforeclosure is the first step in foreclosure.
 The idea is that homeowners are given ample notice so that they can work with their servicer and take steps to stay in their home while dealing with the issues that led to the default.
 During this time, you should work with your servicer closely to identify what options might be available to you.

-A short refinance occurs when your lender agrees to refinance your home for the value that it’s actually worth, forgiving any portion of the balance that’s more than the home is actually worth.
-Instead of referring to it as a short refinance, some lenders refer to this is a type of mortgage loan modification.
+A short refinance occurs when your lender agrees to refinance your home for the value that it’s actually worth, forgiving any portion of the balance that’s more than the home is worth.
+Instead of referring to it as a short refinance, some lenders refer to this as a type of mortgage loan modification.
 We’ll have more on that in a minute.

 This process is similar to a short sale.
 In a short sale, you work with your lender to sell your property for some amount less than what you owe to avoid foreclosure.
 The difference with a short refinance is that you stay in your house.
 We’ll have more on short sales later.